MahmoudFayed/RingWebAppOnHeroku/ring/extensions/README.md

 The RingCJSON folder contains the Ring binding to CJSON library

 The RingHTTPLib folder contains the Ring binding to CPPHTTPLib library

+The RingRogueUtil folder contains the Ring binding to RogueUtil library

+The RingFastPro folder contains functions for bytes/list processing

+The RingNAPPGUI folder contains the Ring binding to NAPPGUI (Cross-Platform C SDK)

+The RingPDFGen folder contains the Ring binding to PDFGen library